Autonomous stabilization of remote entanglement in a cascaded quantum network: Measuring transmission loss

-\subsection{Measuring transmission loss}
+\section{Measuring transmission loss}

 \paragraph{Expected error budget} Previously demonstrated cascaded quantum network experiments have estimated around $15\,\%$ transmission loss \cite{axline_ondemand_2018b, campagne-ibarcq_deterministic_2018b, kurpiers_deterministic_2018}.
-By eliminating two SMA connectors (0.06dB each) and using a low-loss circulator (specified as 0.15~dB loss, see fig.~\ref{suppfig:Assembly and wiring} for model number), we expect the transmission loss in our cascaded network to be around $5\%$.
+By eliminating two SMA connectors (0.06dB each) and using a low-loss circulator (specified as 0.15~dB loss, see Fig.~\ref{suppfig:Assembly and wiring} for model number), we expect the transmission loss in our cascaded network to be around $5\%$.

 \paragraph{Asymmetric scattering measurement} Using a vector network analyzer (VNA), we measure the transmission spectrum ($|S_{21}|$) for each qubit.
 This is achieved as follows.
 The drive from the VNA (port 1) enters the drive port of the qubit module, scatters off the qubit, and is emitted into the waveguide.
 The output signal leaves the network from the third port of the circulator before entering the VNA (port 2).
-The path of the scattered signal for each qubit is illustrated in the insets in fig.~\ref{suppfig:S21}.
-We obtain a double-peaked transmission spectrum (fig.~\ref{suppfig:S21}), which is a consequence of the anharmonicity of the transmon: the two-level system saturates under the drive, producing a line shape that departs from the Lorentzian response of a harmonic oscillator.
-The shape of the spectrum is determined by the qubit-waveguide coupling $\gamma$ and the amplitude of the drive.
-The spectrum is then fitted to a numerical simulation and normalized by the drive amplitude.
+The path of the scattered signal for each qubit is illustrated in Fig.~\ref{fig:characterization}c.
+As the input power is increased, the qubit saturates, producing a line shape that departs from the Lorentzian response of a harmonic oscillator.
+The shape of the spectrum is determined by the qubit-waveguide coupling $\gamma$ and the drive amplitude $\Omega$.
 Note that for qubit A, the scattered signal traverses the circulator twice (compared to once for qubit B).
-Therefore, the ratio of the normalized transmission spectra of both qubits determines the transmission loss.
+Therefore, the relative magnitude of the emitted signals, normalized by the drive amplitude, directly encodes the transmission efficiency $\eta^2$.

 We model this measurement by simulating a driven transmon using the following Hamiltonian: